 - Later a simple temple (Kalari) comes up in the cowshed area where her bhava darshan took place.

-- Soon after, Sudhamani gets Devi Parashakthi in divine vision for a brief while.
+- Soon after, Sudhamani gets Devi Parashakthi in a divine vision for a brief while.
 She immerses in deep Prema Bhakti to seek Devi’s vision again.
 Sudhamani’s behavior turns very weird bordering on madness.

 - Her family members could not understand her divine madness and get very disturbed.
 Her elder brother Subhakan, who could not accept Sudhamani’s bhava darshans and her divine moods, orders her to get out of the house.
 In order not to trouble the family members, sSudhamani opts to stay outdoors all the time, be rain or shine.
-She was out of body consciousness most of the times; animals and birds start giving her company with love and they bring food to her too.
+She was out of body consciousness most of the time; animals and birds start giving her company with love and they bring food to her too.

 - September 1975 – After 6 months of intense longing, she gets the vision of Devi once again and Devi immerses inside her.
 Amma sang her experience and the divine commandment she received from Devi thus in her song ‘Ananda Veedhi’